angeloglitchandria/angeloglitchandria.github.io/content/events/malta/index.md

 ---
-title: "Andriano, A.M. & Caracciolo, M. 2025. _Metroidvania Ecologies.
-Exploration and the Environmental Imagination in Hollow Knight and Rain World_.
+title: "Andriano, A.M. & Caracciolo, M. (2025).
+Metroidvania Ecologies.
+Exploration and the Environmental Imagination in Hollow Knight and Rain World.
 Conference Talk.
 Malta University"

 date: "2025-07-02"